page:docs-user-guide-getting-started

 Key Benefits

-claude "/babysitter:call implement user auth with TDD, 85% quality target"2.
-Never Lose Progress
+claude "/babysitter:call implement user auth with TDD"2.
+Complex Agentic Workflows

-Every action is recorded in an event-sourced journal.
+Every action is recorded in an event-sourced, immutable journal.
 Session interrupted?
-No problem.
+Replay the journal and resume exactly where you left off.

 # Resume exactly where you left off

-claude "Resume the babysitter run for the auth feature"3.
+claude "Resume the babysitter run for the auth feature"4.
 Human-in-the-Loop Control

 Add approval gates for critical decisions.
 Review context, approve or reject, and only then does execution continue.